geleto/cascador-ai/README.md

 **Purpose**: Limits the number of model-driven tool-calling steps in a single turn.
 Works with the `tools` property in `TextGenerator` and `TextStreamer`.
 **Type**: `number` (default: 1, optional).

-## Using Renderers in Templates and Scripts
+## Using Components in Templates and Scripts

-Renderers in *Cascador-AI* can be embedded within scripts or templates by adding them to the `context` object, enabling seamless task chaining and orchestration.
-This approach leverages the engine’s power to coordinate multiple renderers, execute them when their inputs are ready, and process their outputs dynamically.
+Components in *Cascador-AI* can be embedded within scripts or templates by adding them to the `context` object, enabling seamless task chaining and orchestration.
+This approach leverages the engine’s power to coordinate multiple components, execute them when their inputs are ready, and process their outputs dynamically.

 ### Example with `Script` for Data Orchestration